 This seamless integration from the grill probe to your smartphone seems like a no-brainer, right?
 There’s the blue probe sticking out of my steak, and here is its temperature in the blue section of my phone app.

 While other thermometers might have color-coded probes you still have to spend precious time lining them up with their corresponding (not colored) ports and places on the phone app.

 In my mind, this is also a big plus for the TP25.
 When you are busy entertaining people and you’ve got your thermometer’s blue probe set to the red section of your app you’ll think of me.

 Why?
 Aunt Edna’s steak got overcooked.
 Because the red section of your app is set for chicken and you just cooked her steak to 165 degrees Fahrenheit.

 Other than the simplified design and logical probe/port functionality, the phone app is another standout feature of this thermometer.Learn more about the ThermoPro TP25 500ft Wireless Bluetooth Meat Thermometer on Amazon

 The ThermoPro TP25 Phone APP

-The smart device app for the ThermoPro TP25 has a lot of the same features as other Bluetooth meat thermometer apps.
+The ThermoPro BBQ mobile app has a lot of the same features as other Bluetooth meat thermometer apps.
 The Inkbird, Tenergy Solis, Soraken, NutriChef phone apps are basically the same app.